rustfoundation/safety-critical-rust-consortium/README.md

 Following somewhat from above in following Chatham House Rule, we prohibit taking screen or voice recordings.
 We also disallow any other means of taking transcriptions, such as AI bots.

+### Notetaker Role

+Thank you for taking this role!

+Please reference [this doc](consortium-wide/docs/notetaker-role.md) for more details.

 ## Contributing to This Repository

 See [CONTRIBUTING.md](CONTRIBUTING.md).